YJiangcm/MSBD_5001_kaggle/README.md

 # MSBD_5001_kaggle
 This repository contains the data and codes for MSBD_5001_kaggle_competition.
 All the codes were written based on **python programming language**.

-The train.csv and test.csv are downloaded from the kaggle competitions, and the weather.csv is crawled from  http://www.worldweatheronline.com/.
+The train.csv and test.csv are downloaded from the kaggle competition, and the weather.csv is crawled from  http://www.worldweatheronline.com/.

 ## 1. The "MSBD_5001_kaggle" folder contains 1 subfolder and 4 files: